yevhenvinnykov/api/README.md

 ### To get the Node server running locally:

-* ✅ Clone this repo
-* ✅ npm install to install all required dependencies
-* ✅ Install MongoDB Community Edition (instructions) and run it by executing mongod
+* ✅ Install MongoDB Community Edition (v5.0.7) and run it by executing mongod
 * ✅ npm start to start the local server
 * ✅ node v16.13